 Community Services Programs

-Mental Health Agency Licensing Standards; Outpatient Service Standards - Service Planning
+Mental Health Agency Licensing Standards; Community Support - Service Planning

-There is documented evidence that the service planning and revision process involves the client, legally responsible party, and other representatives and professionals whom the client identifies.
+There is documented evidence that the service planning and revision process involves the client, legally responsible party, and other representatives and professionals whom the client designates.

 The client and legally designated guardian shall be fully and actively involved in the development or revision of the service plan, if possible.
 All individuals designated by the client, including the representative, family members or significant others (so designated by the client) shall be included in the development and revision of the service plan, unless contraindicated.
 When these individuals do not attend, their absence is noted.
-Each agency shall document good faith efforts, including 3 days notice of any service planning meetings, to involve guardians, representatives or legally responsible parents.
+Each agency shall document good faith efforts, including at least 10 days notice of any service planning meetings, to involve guardians, representatives or legally responsible parents.
+In instances in which the agency is unable to provide 10 days notice, a written justification will be entered in the client's record.

 Justification for not addressing problems identified in the assessments is documented in the client record.